Bias in research – is women’s health being overlooked?

 2. Autoimmune disease

 Around 78% of people affected by an autoimmune disease are women [10].
-Grave’s disease and Hashimoto’s thyroiditis are seven to ten times more common in women than men, and multiple sclerosis (MS) and rheumatoid arthritis (RA) are two to three times more common [11].
+Thyroid conditions such as Graves’ disease and Hashimoto’s thyroiditis are seven to ten times more common in women than men, while multiple sclerosis (MS) and rheumatoid arthritis (RA) are two to three times more common [11].

 3. Menopause

 Menopause can be a difficult time for many women.
-Symptoms can range from mood swings and fatigue to weight gain and hot flushes, affecting them emotionally, physically, and mentally.
+Symptoms can range from mood swings and fatigue to weight gain and hot flushes and affect emotional and physical wellbeing.
 Despite this, many women feel there is not enough available support for their menopause journey and sometimes feel isolated when trying to find answers to their questions [12].

-A recent survey of over 4,000 menopausal and peri-menopausal women in the UK highlighted a lack of understanding and support for symptoms [13].
-The findings, which feature in Channel 4 documentary Davina McCall: Sex, Mind and the Menopause, showed many feel ignored both in the workplace and by healthcare providers.
-87% of people surveyed believe the NHS should send all women in their 40s or 50s a list of menopause symptoms to raise awareness.
+The findings, which featured in the Channel 4 documentary Davina McCall: Sex, Mind and the Menopause, showed many women feel ignored both in the workplace and by healthcare providers.
+The survey reported that 87% believe the NHS should send all women in their 40s or 50s a list of menopause symptoms to raise awareness.

-More research is needed to make sure menopausal women have the right information for managing symptoms, understanding therapies, and knowing how to access help instead of being expected to get on with it.
+More research is needed to ensure perimenopausal and menopausal women have the right information for managing symptoms, understanding therapies, and knowing how to access help instead of being expected to ‘just get on with it’.

 4. Osteoporosis